+6281329090700 [email protected]

 Information to Register the IMEI of a Mobile Phone in Indonesia

-To register the IMEI in Indonesia, and also get a discount on the fees, you must carry out the registration procedures during the 24 hours following your arrival in Indonesia.
+To register the IMEI in Indonesia, you must carry out the registration procedures before you leave the airport and during the 24 hours following your arrival in Indonesia.
 Things to consider before registering:

 • IMEI registration of mobile phone and tablets values less than 500 USD will be free of charge.